 Assembly Bill 1925 (Blakeslee, Chapter 471) required the California Energy Commission, in coordination with the Department of Conservation’s Geologic Energy Management Division (CalGEM) and the California Geological Survey to prepare a

-report (Phase I) recommending how California could facilitate the adoption of geologic carbon sequestration.
+report (Phase I) (PDF) recommending how California could facilitate the adoption of geologic carbon sequestration.